Technical Avoidance and Its Impact on Thai Tech

 Thailand’s AI illusion

-• Good English
+• Polished English

-• Excellent slides
+• Beautiful slides

-• Fluent in buzzwords
+• Fluency in buzzwords

-This is not innovation.
+That is not innovation.

-It is theater.
+That is theater.

 Reality check